 Third, I converted to cash and starting paying for cash for things like, food, gas, clothes, and prescriptions.
 I needed to get reconnected to money, and converting to cash was the only way to ensure that happened.

 Fourth, I kept an appreciation journal.
 Each day I would write down 5 ways I appreciated.
 Sometimes it was a struggle to find 5, but it got easier and easier.

-Finally, any time I would spend money, I would ask, “What need I am trying to fulfill?”
+Finally, anytime I would spend money, I would ask, “What need I am trying to fulfill?”
 By asking this question, it made me stop and analyze what I was doing.
-What was my real motivation to making a purchase?
+What was my real motivation for making a purchase?

 Which brings me to my final point – telling the truth.

 Telling the truth is different from being honest.

 When we speak honestly we are candid, frank, and sincere about our experiences.
 Sometimes being honest is scary because we’re sharing thoughts and feelings that might be considered silly, weak or, embarrassing.

 Telling the truth goes one step further.
 The truth is just about the accurate facts of the situation.
 The truth is measurable and objective without any embellishments at all.